Neon Symposium Speaks to the Art's Past and Future

 Some of the speakers during the symposium currently have their work on display in She Bends at the Midway.
 The exhibit featuring the work of female-identifying neon artists opened will be on display until June 2.

-Others are experts that have been working to preserve and rebuild neon across the country, including Sanders and others that have been helping draft the neon best practices guidebook.
+Others are experts that have been working to preserve and rebuild neon across the country and helped draft the neon best practices guidebook.

 Image of neon art by Shawna Peterson, displayed at She Bends. | Photo: The Midway Gallery/Facebook